zhang314159265/spy/doc/status.md

 - Arguments when defining class (e.g. base class)

 # Scratch

+- import from the directory of the main script (import from current dir already works)

 - create the frozon module for import myself (right now it's copied)

-Quest: cover import
-- Import some alien modules
-  - import math
-  - import dataclasses
+- import dataclasses ('import sum' already works)

+- Move current code to legacy/